karthiks1995/sokratik.github.io/_posts/2014-02-18-mongoose-expressjs-and-json.md

 ---
 layout: post
-title: First Server Crash
+title: How I solved my first server crash @ lab.sokratik.com
 cover: expressmongoose.jpg
 date:   2014-02-18 12:00:00
 categories: posts
 ---

-Our first beta product [lab.sokratik.com] (http://lab.sokratik.com) uses two nodejs servers, one of them is a binaryjs socket which is a wrapper around amazon s3 the other powers all the html you see on your browser.
+Our first beta product [lab.sokratik.com] (http://lab.sokratik.com) uses two nodejs servers, one of them is a binaryjs socket which is a wrapper around amazon s3, the other powers all the html you see on your browser.
 This is an expressjs application sitting behind nginx and talking to browser and mongolab.
 The server architecture is based on [mean] (http://mean.io) .
 If you are writing a new application, I would strongly recommend building your code on top of mean.
 Having spent considerable time writing javascript, I zeroed in on angularjs for my frontend framework.
 Without going into merits of why chose this technology over other, I can say that any angularjs application talks in the language of json.
 My experience with server crashes also dictated that I use [forever] (https://github.com/nodejitsu/forever).
 When a server goes down even more important than finding why it went down is to bring the server up.

 Essentially the flow of data in our architecture looks like this